brianmtreese/briantree.se/_posts/2024/09/2024-09-27-ng-template-and-ng-template-outlet.md

 title: "Stop Adding Repetitive Code in Components!
 Use ngTemplateOutlet Instead"
 date: "2024-09-27"
 video_id: "1MU1TcQ1guM"
 tags:
+  - "Accessibility"
   - "Angular"
+  - "Angular Components"
+  - "Angular Directives"
   - "Angular Template"
+  - "EmbeddedViewRef"
+  - "HTML"
+  - "ng-template"
   - "ngTemplateOutlet"
-  - "ng-template"
-  - "EmbeddedViewRef"
 ---

 <p class="intro"><span class="dropcap">W</span>hen building Angular applications, we've all been there - stuck with repetitive code that's makes our app large and hard to maintain.
 We've got sections of code that do similar tasks, but with slight variations, and we copy-paste them in many places.
 Sometimes throughout the whole app, and sometimes even within a component template.
 This leads to a mess of code that's difficult to read and update.</p>